nanomq/nanomq/docs/en_US/installation/build-options.md

 $PROJECT_PATH/nanomq/build$ cmake -G Ninja -DCFG_METHOD=CMAKE_CONFIG -DBUILD_CLIENT=ON ..
 ```

-Message queue support:

-For macos, mqueue is not support, you can set -DMQ=0 to disable it.
-It is enabled by default.
+**Message Queue Support:** For macOS, mqueue is not supported by default, but you can set -DMQ=0 to disable it:

 ```sh
 # Enable MQ